pokemon-speedrunning/speedrun-routes/docs/gen-2/gold-silver/catext/nsc/README.md

 Notes for coin case setup:
-- Croconaw always needs to be 4th in part and its movesets needs to be Scratch/Leer/FuryCutter/WaterGun, in this specific order
+- Croconaw always needs to be 4th in party and its movesets needs to be Scratch/Leer/FuryCutter/WaterGun, in this specific order
 - Either Egg or Kenya in 3rd is ~71% to work with random DVs (L6 Bellsprout is 71%*(12/16) to work, L3 Bellsprout never works
 - TODO: check sandshrew chances

-If you want to finish the run save after getting coin case, and if the glitch fails try different pokemons in slot3.
+If you want to finish the run, save after getting coin case.
+If the glitch fails try different pokemons in slot3.
 If it keeps failing, you might have messed up TID/box names, or you got really unlucky